Dance Like Nobody’s Watching: A Guide to Dancing In Brighton

 Brighton Dancing – Ballroom and Latin: Absolute Beginners, Beginners, Improvers, Intermediate, Advanced

 There’s five different competitive Ballroom dances and five different Latin dances.
 Ballroom includes Waltz, Tango, Foxtrot, Viennese Waltz, and Quickstep.
 Latin includes Cha-Cha, Rumba, Samba, Paso Doble, and Jive.
-The styles of these dances may vary but the foundation of each dance is a very specific and distinct sequence of steps.
+The styles of these dances may vary but the foundation of each dance comes from a very specific and distinct sequence of steps.
 These couples dances demonstrate poise, power, floor craft and passion.

 Cheek2Cheek Gay and Lesbian Dance Club